-Letters of Solidarity (LoS) project will showcase young people’s voices and creativity, exercise their literacy skills, capture the moment we are living through, and show they're not forgotten during the global pandemic.
-NUCoL are sharing an activity pack and online writing workshops helping young people make sense of and process the period we are living through.
-They will present young people’s letters through social videos and an immersive listening experience.
-50 of the selected letters will feature in a new anthology “To a New Dawn: Letters of Solidarity”, edited by Eve Makis, with support from a group of ten young volunteer editors (from NTU and UoN) who helped edit individual letters, gave commentary on their favourites, and helped to write the introduction for the anthology.
+Letters of Solidarity (LoS) showcases young people’s voices and creativity, exercised their literacy skills and captured the moment during COVID-19.
+NUCoL created an activity pack and online writing workshops helping young people make sense of and process the period we are living through.
+The young people’s letters were presented through social videos and an immersive listening experience.
+Selected letters now feature in a new anthology “To a New Dawn: Letters of Solidarity”, edited by Eve Makis, with support from a group of ten young volunteer editors (from NTU and UoN) who helped edit individual letters, gave commentary on their favourites, and helped to write the introduction for the anthology.

 Sign Posts to the New Normal is a public art project led by the young people of Nottingham.

-Nonsuch is working with community groups and schools to encourage children and young people under 25 to create and submit their ideas for public messages to raise hope, togetherness and positivity during the COVID-19.
-Ideas can be submitted as fully realised creative concepts (designed posters) or as slogans or messages.
-Nonsuch will then scale up and print the ideas into street posters that will be placed in windows and on lampposts in neighbourhoods across the city, particularly around local schools and parks.
+Nonsuch worked with community groups and schools to encourage children and young people under 25 to create and submit their ideas for public messages to raise hope, togetherness and positivity during the COVID-19.
+Nonsuch then scaled up and printed the ideas into street posters and placed them in windows and on lampposts in neighbourhoods across the city.

-Playhouse Playpacks sees a small army of volunteers and artists delivering specially created packs of activities and treats to the houses of children and young people in the most deprived areas of Nottingham for 3 months, in July, August and September.
-Working with the City Council, Care Services and the Dolly Parton Imagination Library and other local children’s services, Nottingham Playhouse will deliver the PlayPacks to children aged 4 and 6 – picking up where the Dolly Parton books stop, aged 3.
+A small army of volunteers and artists delivered specially created packs of activities and treats to the houses of children and young people in the most deprived areas of Nottingham for 3 months, in July, August and September 2020.
+Working with the City Council, Care Services and the Dolly Parton Imagination Library and other local children’s services, Nottingham Playhouse delivered the PlayPacks to children aged 4 and 6 – picking up where the Dolly Parton books stop, aged 3.
 See the digital versions here.